-Spencer Carroll, founder of End The Wait Ontario, was interviewed by WHO discussing autism early intervention and why the 0-6 age window is critical for children.
+A clip of Spencer Carroll, founder of End The Wait Ontario, was included in a reel shared by WHO's official Instagram account discussing autism early intervention and why the 0-6 age window is critical.
+Not endorsed by WHO.

 Government Portal